MagriniGabriele/MagriniGabriele/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Neuromorphic Vision
+- 🔭 I’m currently working on Neuromorphic Vision.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on all subjects involving AI and Computer Vision!
+- 👯 I’m looking to collaborate on all subjects involving AI and Computer Vision.
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
 - 📫 How to reach me:
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: